 At the time of the listing of Fastned on Euronext Amsterdam, it was decided that the installation of a supervisory board would be appropriate.
-Given the importance of such supervising and advising body, the Company decided to put forward Mr Lubbers, one of the Founders who has been instrumental to the success of the Company, to take on the membership of the Supervisory Board as Chairman.
-Next to Mr Lubbers, the Supervisory Board has two independent members, Ms Kabalt and Ms van Mens.
-Starting from 7 December 2022, Mr Janssen will be appointed as a non-independent member of the Supervisory Board (see "Management, Employees and Corporate Governance - Potential Conflicts of Interest and Other Information").
-From then on, there is no longer a majority of independent Supervisory Board members (see "Management, Employees and Corporate Governance - Dutch Corporate Governance Code).
-The governance structure of the Company in combination with the composition of the Foundation Board (which consists entirely of independent members) and the Supervisory Board (which consists of a majority of independent members) is intended to ensure on the one hand that Fastned is working towards its missions and on the other hand that effective supervision is created on a strategic level.
+At the date of this Registration Document, the Supervisor Board has four members.
+Ms Kooi is the chairperson of the Supervisory Board.
+Next to Ms Kooi, the Supervisory Board has one independent member, Ms Kabalt, and two non-independent members, Mr Lubbers and Mr Janssen (see "Management, Employees and Corporate Governance - Potential Conflicts of Interest and Other Information").
+At the date of this Registration Document there is no majority of independent Supervisory Board members (see "Management, Employees and Corporate Governance - Dutch Corporate Governance Code).
+The governance structure of the Company in combination with the composition of the Foundation Board (which consists entirely of independent members) and the Supervisory Board (which consists of a 50/50 of independent and non-independent members) is intended to ensure that on the one hand Fastned is working towards its missions and on the other hand that effective supervision is created on a strategic level.
 It allows the Company to move swiftly within a clear set of mission driven boundaries.
 For a discussion on the departures from the best practice provisions of the Dutch Corporate Governance Code, see "- Dutch Corporate Governance Code".